 If your business also sells goods please see 'The sale & supply of goods'.

-The Consumer Rights Act 2015 also covers, for the first time, contracts between a trader and consumer in relation to digital content, as distinct from goods and services.
+The Consumer Rights Act 2015 also covers contracts between a trader and a consumer in relation to digital content, as distinct from goods and services.
 Please see 'Digital content' for more information.